sota/pypy-old/pypy/doc/project-ideas.rst

 collectors can be written for specialized purposes, or even various experiments can be done for the general purpose.
 Examples:

+* An incremental garbage collector that has specified maximal pause times, crucial for games

 * A garbage collector that compact memory better for mobile devices

 * A concurrent garbage collector (a lot of work)

 * A collector that keeps object flags in separate memory pages, to avoid un-sharing all pages between several fork()ed processes

 STM (Software Transactional Memory)
 -----------------------------------